Other sustainability & regulatory affairs

 As the European umbrella organisation for the self-adhesive labelling sector, FINAT actively represents the common interests of its members and affiliated national associations towards decision makers at European level.
 FINAT participates as a stakeholder in relevant situations and provides decision makers with sufficient and reliable information about effects of new and existing legislation for our industry.

-At the moment, there are four major issues that are of concern for FINAT:
+At the moment, there are a number of major issues that are of concern for FINAT:

 The Integrated Pollution Prevention and Control Directive (IPPC) and its Best Available Techniques Reference Documents (BREF's)